OwlCarousel2/OwlCarousel2/CONTRIBUTING.md

 ### Pull requests

 Good pull requests are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-**Going forward, we will only be accepting pull requests that are linked to an issue that is marked "[approved for development](https://github.com/OwlCarousel2/OwlCarousel2/labels/approved%20for%20development)."** If there is something you'd like to implement that isn't already approved (like a new feature, documentation updates, or some sort of refactoring), create an issue on the issue tracker!
-Only submitting pull requests for issues that have been approved helps us, the maintainers, get new code into the project quickly and helps prevent you from spending a lot of time on something that might never get merged into the project.
-See [Feature Requests](https://github.com/OwlCarousel2/OwlCarousel2/blob/develop/CONTRIBUTING.md#feature-requests) for more info.

 Adhering to the following process is the best way to get your work included in the project: